 Bugzilla is an open-source Bug tracking tool.
-Many companies are using this open source tool for managing the software development process.
+Many companies are using this open-source tool for managing the software development process.

-Bugzilla is defect/bug tracking tool.
+Bugzilla is a defect/bug tracking tool.
 Defect tracking systems allow developers and testers to track all the outstanding defects.
 Bugzilla can be linked to other testing tools like JIRA, QC or ALM, etc.

-- Search option with advanced features
+- Search option with advanced features.

 - History of all the changes